jlegatheaux/cnss/README.md

 }
 ```

-Class *FloodingSwitch* is another example a control algorithm.
+Class *FloodingSwitch* is another example of a control algorithm.
 This one implements a flooding switch and therefore can only be used in a network without cycles.
-Most of its upcall methods are identical to the ones of the previous algorthm but the upcall *forward_packet*.
+Most of its upcall methods are identical to the ones of the previous algorithm but the upcall *forward_packet*.
 All identical methods are not shown.

 Method `initialise()` does not tests the number of interfaces of the node and also `returns 0`.
-The upcall `forward_packet()` does the flood, i.e. it sends a copy of the packet to all interfaces of the node in state is *up* but the one from which the packet come.
+The upcall `forward_packet()` does the flood, i.e. it sends a copy of the packet to all interfaces whose state is *up* but the one from which the packet came.

 Both control algorithms shown always send a copy of the packet to be forwarded, not the packet object itself.
 Sending the object may introduce hard to debubg errors.
 That would be more error prone in this case since the algorithm implements a real flood.

 If this control algorithm is used in a network with cycles, a broadcast storm of duplicte packets would arise.
-The EndSystem control algorithm only forwards locally sent packets (`interface == LOCAL`) and therefore drops packets received by the node whose destination is not the local node.
+The EndSystem control algorithm only forwards locally originated packets (`interface == LOCAL`) and therefore drops packets received by the node whose destination is not the node.

 ```java